Skip to chat with us. Skip to content

 Are migraines caused by poor diet?

 The exact cause of migraines isn’t fully understood and can differ from person to person.
-Many patients report certain foods, drinks, or food additives trigger their migraines.
+Many patients report that certain foods, drinks, or food additives are foods that trigger migraines.
 More research is needed to confirm just how much diet affects the cause of migraines, but it’s thought that certain ingredients and chemicals in foods are common triggers, like tyramine, sulphites, and nitrites and nitrates.

 These chemicals can narrow your blood vessels and increase your blood pressure, prompting a migraine.
 And many patients with migraines have reported eliminating certain foods did help to reduce the frequency of their migraines, so there’s merit to this theory.